NSW to consider allowing children in bars and pubs

 Investment Minister Stuart Ayres says COVID-19 has “hit the hospitality industry hard and fast”.

-“We recognise the importance of streamlining the previously complicated legislation to make it easier for industry to get back on their feet as social-distancing restrictions ease,” Mr Ayres said in a statement on Monday.
+“We recognise the importance of streamlining the previously complicated legislation to make it easier for industry to get back on their feet as social-distancing restrictions ease,” Mr Ayres said on Monday.

 “There is now clearly a light at the end of the tunnel for our hospitality sector and this will give them hope for the future.”